gabrielenava/DynaSoRS/README.md

 ## Operating system

-The code has been developed and tested on Ubuntu 18.04.5 LTS.
+The code has been tested on Ubuntu 20.04.3 LTS.

 ## Dependencies

-- [MATLAB](https://it.mathworks.com/products/matlab.html), tested up to `R2020a`.
+- [MATLAB](https://it.mathworks.com/products/matlab.html), tested up to `R2021a`.

 - The MBS simulator is based on the [iDyntree](https://github.com/robotology/idyntree) library.
 To install `iDyntree` and its dependencies, refer to the [iDyntree README](https://github.com/robotology/idyntree#installation).
 When compiling `iDyntree`, it is required to set the option `IDYNTREE_USES_MATLAB` to `ON`.
 In order to use the [iDyntree bindings](https://github.com/robotology/idyntree/tree/master/bindings/matlab), and the [iDyntree wrappers](https://github.com/robotology/idyntree/tree/master/bindings/matlab/+iDynTreeWrappers) for MATLAB, add to the MATLAB path the `path/where/the/iDyntree/generated/mex/file/is`.